-In California, release of liability waivers are legally enforceable contracts in which you assume the risk of injury for engaging in potentially dangerous activities.
-You are often required to sign a liability waiver as a condition of participating in activities that might otherwise lead to lawsuits, such as:
+In California, release of liability waivers are enforceable contracts in which you assume the risk of injury for potentially dangerous activities.
+You may be required to sign a liability waiver as a condition of participating in activities that might otherwise lead to lawsuits, such as gym memberships and school sports.

 - gross negligence,